-СОММ COMMUNICATION DESIGN 300 - TERM NAMES
+COMMUNICATION DESIGN 300 - TERM NAMES

 Term 1 Identity design & Brand development

-Term 2 Editorial design, iconography & NPO
+Term 2 Layout design & community project

 Term 3 Packaging design

-Term 4 Personal identity & portfolio design
+Term 4 Self-promotion & portfolio

 The Communication Design 3 course comprises a series of lectures introducing students to current theories and practices of visual communication design in combination with relevant academic and practical Assignments.
 There is a strong emphasis at this level on providing practical exposure to the student similar to what they will experience in industry.
 Upon completion of this course, they will have the competence and capability to work in any of the industry fields covered by this subject.
 The student must, in a professional manner, be able to analyse and solve different types of visual communication problems on a conceptual, aesthetic, and functional level.
 Students will learn to analyse briefs and visualise concepts.
 The student is encouraged to explore and examine typography, corporate identity design, brand development, advertising, editorial design and layout, packaging design, iconographical design as well as portfolio design.